rpellerin/rpellerin.github.io/content/berlin-half-marathon-2026-race-report.md

 <figcaption>Stable heart rate</figcaption>
 </figure>

 I can't say whether I was being too distracted from the difficulty of the race by my blister and that's why the race felt so easy or not.
 But the truth is, I really enjoyed this race and I think I could even have run a bit faster!
 My heart rate was fairly stable and in a relatively easy zone the whole time, except in the last 3 kilometers when I picked up the pace and went faster.
-That truly gives me great confidence for my sub 3 hour marathon goal!
+That truly gives me great confidence for my sub-3-hour marathon goal!

 # Conclusion

-This half-marathon was a milestone for me this year despite not being my primary goal.
+This half marathon was a milestone for me this year despite not being my primary goal.
 My main objective of the year remains the Berlin marathon in September, where I hope to break 3 hours.
-I have also another race planned later this April, a 25-km race, that I don't care much about, because there's quite some elevation gain.
+I also have another race planned later this April, a 25-km race, that I don't care much about, because there's quite some elevation gain.
 Therefore I do not intend to run it faster than the half marathon.
 Maybe I'll try to hold the same pace, at least on the flat, we'll see.